COVID-19 Modified Operations Plan & Matrix

 • All workers (staff/contractors/inmate orderlies) must wear a surgical mask in all patient care areas, whether or not there are patients in the clinic/area.

-• Face coverings will be worn at all time while indoors, regardless of vaccination status (Guidance from DOJ memo).
+• When required, face coverings will be worn at all time while indoors, regardless of vaccination status (Guidance from DOJ memo).

 Community Transmission Rate 1